Windmills of South Africa 🌍

-The country also has a small number of historic Dutch style windmills, whose job it was to grind grain into flour, though this job was also performed by watermills, which remain in somewhat greater abundance.
+The country also has a small number of historic Dutch style windmills, whose job it was to grind grain into flour, though this job was also performed by watermills which remain in somewhat greater abundance in the country.

 Alexandra Institution, Maitland, Cape Town (#za3)